 So, around 81% of all iOS devices are now running the latest version.
 Is Android up to a similar standard?
 No. Android 11 is now available, but don’t expect it to spread to a majority of devices for a while.
 According to the stats available in Android Studio, and is accurate up to May 2020.
 As of yet, Google doesn’t appear to have released adoption numbers for Android 11, but we wouldn’t expect it to move into double digits for a while.

 - Android 8.1 Oreo: 14%

 - Android 7.0 Nougat: 7.5%

 - Older: 1.9%

-If you want the latest features, bug fixes, and security updates, then you should choose iOS.
+While there are some notable exceptions for Google’s own Pixel phones and those running Android One (like many of Nokia’s phones), if you want the latest features, bug fixes, and security updates, then you should choose iOS.

 This has always been one of Android’s main strengths.
 It’s very easy to customize your phone — you can set up the layout you want on your home screen, add widgets and shortcuts, and even change your entire user interface with launchers.

 iOS 14 was something of a revolution for iPhone users, introducing far more support for widgets on the iOS home screen.
 While initially, this seems more like a bit of fun, some users have taken advantage of widget-customizing apps to dramatically change the look of their devices.
 However, it’s still not up to the level of Android, which allows for third-party launchers that can completely change your phone into something else entirely.
 If you want a phone that embraces tinkering, or a truly unique, personalized look for your home screen, then Android is the platform for you.

 The perception that Android is more complicated than iOS prevails, but there’s no need to dive into customization options.
 Both platforms offer a good range of accessibility features.